humairaneha/gnn-bert-music-context/README.md

 each run.
 Feature and graph stages may reuse existing caches; cache reuse is not equivalent to resuming a training checkpoint.

-## Data and evaluation notes

-- Task 1 fine-tunes BERT on MusicCaps captions.
-Fusion and contrastive pipelines use frozen, cached BERT representations.
-- MagnaTagATune uses a custom song-grouped split.
-Song grouping does not by itself establish artist separation or use of the official dataset split.
-- Task 3 text consists of instrument-tag-derived descriptions; its prediction targets are genre and mood tags.
-- Multi-label pipelines retain validation-tuned thresholds and fixed-0.5 results separately.
-GTZAN is single-label genre classification.
-- The saved Task 2 CNN comparison uses segment-level validation scores, while GNN validation scores are at track/graph level.
-It is not a controlled comparison at a common evaluation unit.
-The referenced `cnn_eval.ipynb` is absent from this checkout.
-- `notebooks/demo_context.ipynb` currently loads a cached graph and runs GNN-only inference.
-It requires the processed graph, label mapping, checkpoint, and thresholds; displaying its text does not run BERT fusion.
-- Graph sample directories contain 20 GTZAN, 29 MagnaTagATune, and 20 MusicCaps
-  `.pt` files.
-Large processed data and checkpoints are generally ignored by Git, so local artifact presence does not establish availability in a clone.
-- Three Task 3 case studies are saved in `results/task3_fusion/case_studies.json`.
-  Task 4 has ten caption queries with three retrieved clips each in `results/task4_musiccaps/qualitative_retrieval.json`.
-- The inspected Task 4 human-evaluation sheet contains 20 rows with no completed listener ratings.
-It is not evidence of completed human evaluation.